truenas/documentation/static/includes/TNHardwareGuide.md

 While TrueNAS does not automate this process, you can connect a USB HDD, replicate at the command line, and then take it off-site for safekeeping.

 {{< hint type=important >}}
-**Warning:** USB-connected media (including SSDs) may report their serial numbers inaccurately, making them indistinguishable.
+**Warning:** USB-connected media (including SSDs) might report their serial numbers inaccurately, making them indistinguishable.
 {{< /hint >}}
 {{< /expand >}}